 This article discusses the findings and recommendations of the Committee.
 The NSW Government has 6 months to consider whether the recommendations of the Committee will be adopted.
 The future of modern slavery reporting obligations under the Act will be determined by the NSW Parliament and Government in the coming months.

 You can learn more about the Committee's views here.

 In this time of heightened procurement, public sector agencies and their procurement teams should consider each procurement on a case-by-case basis.
 The emergency and urgent response provisions within the NSW and Commonwealth procurement frameworks are not all encompassing and are subject to conditions.
 Agencies should get to know the exemptions, their conditions and how they apply.
-We're keeping up with developments at our COVID-19 Response.

 IT procurement: ASD presses “delete” on the Cloud Certified Services List